ng-learn-org/workshop/README.md

     ```

     Lets run the tests again...success!
     Are we missing something?
 Lets attach this new behaviour to our View.
-In out login.html we will give the control to our loginController and attach our submit function to out Login button.
+    In our login.html we will give the control to our loginController and attach our submit function to out Login button.

     ``` html
     <div ng-controller="loginController">